ScrPzz/galaxy_classifier_CNN/README.md

-# galaxy_classifier_CNN
+# Galaxy classifier Convolutional Neural Network

-Convolutional neural network trained on the Galaxy Zoo dataset.
+Convolutional neural network trained on the Galaxy Zoo dataset (https://data.galaxyzoo.org/) capable of classifying galaxies based on their form factor.

-First version uploaded on september 13 2020.
+Due of the asymmetry of the dataset only 3 classes are viables, given the number of the examples: Elliptical, Lenticular and Spiral.

+Maybe adding some other labeled dataset will make possibile to add other classes.